MrAmii/Matrix-CRT/README.md

     C:/Users/{YOURUSERNAME}/.vscode/extensions/mramii.matrix-crt-vscode-theme-0.0.1/images/matrix_crt_1.png
 ```

 - The name of this extensions folder may be different depending on what version it is currently at
 so just navigate to the extensions folder manually.

-- At the bottom left of your screen you will see Background, press that and it will open up the Background extensions menu
+- At the bottom left of your screen you will see Background, press that and it will open up the Background extensions menu.
+Alternatively you could type <u>Background: Configuration</u> in the command palette.

-- Press window
+- Select window

 - Select file and navigate to the matrix_crt_1.png